Finding Hidden Figures

 We can recognize that we have not yet achieved equity in computing.
 For example, in 2015, only three percent of the computing workforce were Black women.
 But, with inspiration and change-leading work, we can narrow the gap for women in tech.

-Show your support for diversifying media portrayals of technical women by attending a theater (and not waiting on your streaming queue):
+Show your support for diversifying media portrayals of technical women by spreading the word:

-- Use this Challenge Checklist for ways to make a scene at the box office, to get social, and to create awareness beyond the screen.
+- Use this Challenge Checklist for ways to get social and create awareness beyond the screen.

 - Tell us what was most memorable.
 Answer one or more questions about your movie-viewing experience, and NCWIT will blog the most inspirational responses: ncwit.org/HFsubmissions.